Künstlersekretariat - Astrid Schoerke

 Vashti Hunter | Violoncello

-enjoys a diverse career as a soloist and chamber musician, and is a regular guest at leading music festivals and concert halls concert halls such as the Wigmore Hall, the Rudolfinum Prague, the Salle Moliere Lyon, the Berlin Philharmonie and the Pierre Boulez Hall, among others.
+enjoys a diverse career as a soloist and chamber musician and is a regular guest at leading music festivals and concert halls such as the Wigmore Hall, the Rudolfinum Prague, the Salle Moliere Lyon, the Berlin Philharmonie and Pierre Boulez Hall, among others.
 She studied in London and Hannover with Leonid Gorokhov and in Berlin with Wolfgang Emanuel Schmidt.
-A very important influence is cellist Steven Isserlis, with whom she studied for many years at IMS Prussia Cove.
-Vashti Hunter is now a professor herself at the Anton Bruckner Privatuniversität in Linz and teaches at the Hochschule für Musik und Medien in Hannover.
+A significant influence has been cellist Steven Isserlis, with whom she studied for many years at IMS Prussia Cove.
+Vashti Hunter is now a professor herself at the Musik und Kunst Privatuniversität Vienna.
+Before that she held this position at the Anton Bruckner Privatuniversität in Linz and at the Hochschule für Musik und Medien in Hannover.
 Vashti Hunter is also a member of the renowned Kelemen Quartet.

 Eckart Heiligers | Piano